Marc Dann: Extramarital affair and resignation

 In March 2009, Dann and his campaign were each fined $1,000 by the Ohio Elections Commission for violating campaign-finance laws by using his political account for personal cell phones for his family and for security renovations to his Youngstown-area home.
-In June 2009, Dann reached a plea agreement with the Ohio Inspector General, Thomas P. Charles, in which he pled guilty to a single count of misuse of campaign funds, for purchasing travel for family members to San Francisco for a vacation that was to be packaged with a political fundraiser, and paid another fine of $1000; the Commission agreed to accept the plea deal by a 5 to 1 vote.
+In June 2009, he reached a plea agreement with the Ohio Inspector General, Thomas P. Charles, in which he pled guilty to a single count of misuse of campaign funds, for purchasing travel for family members to San Francisco for a vacation that was to be packaged with a political fundraiser, and paid another fine of $1000; the Commission agreed to accept the plea deal by a 5 to 1 vote.

-Prior to filing criminal charges against Dann’s associates, including Leo Jennings, Anthony Gutierrez and Edgar Simpson, Charles filed complaints against Dann with the Elections Commission, alleging that he illegally used his political account to pay Leo Jennings, who used the money to pay for rent and utilities for the condominium they shared with Anthony Gutierrez.
+Prior to filing criminal charges against Dann's associates, including Leo Jennings, Anthony Gutierrez and Edgar Simpson, Charles filed complaints against Dann with the Elections Commission, alleging that he illegally used his political account to pay Leo Jennings, who used the money to pay for rent and utilities for the condominium they shared with Anthony Gutierrez.
 Following a trial regarding different allegations relating to his tenure in Dann's office, Gutierrez was ultimately sentenced to 45 days in jail.

 Dann was suspended from the practice of law by the Ohio Supreme Court effective November 20, 2012, and was reinstated effective June 11, 2013.
-Dann now has a private legal practice in Cleveland, Ohio, reportedly specializing in combating home foreclosures.
+He now has a private legal practice in Cleveland, Ohio, reportedly specializing in combating home foreclosures.

 Later career

 After his political career ended, Dann returned to legal work pro bono defending homeowners against foreclosures.
-Later in 2008, Dann founded DannLaw, a firm specializing in bankruptcy, foreclosure, and other financial matters.
+In 2008, he founded DannLaw, a firm specializing in bankruptcy, foreclosure, and other financial matters.

-In 2025, a profile in The Columbus Dispatch revealed that Dann represented retired public school teachers suing Ohio over changes to the state pension system and won an appeals court case ordering Ohio to reinstate nearly $900 million in unemployment aid.
+In 2025, a profile in The Columbus Dispatch reported that Dann represented retired public school teachers suing Ohio over changes to the state pension system and won an appeals court case ordering Ohio to reinstate nearly $900 million in unemployment aid.